- South Africa

 • Small backpack for daily use.

 • At least one pair of sturdy closed shoes.
+Gum boots can be provided on your arrival however should you need them.

 • Suncream and aftersun.